total of 2021 U.S. exports of consumer ready foods to Germany

 Best Product Prospects:

-Post reports that U.S. products in the market that have good sales potential include: nuts: almonds, walnuts, pistachios, hazelnuts, pecans; fish and seafood: salmon, surimi, roe and urchin, misc. fish products; Dried and Processed Fruits: raisins,
+FAS Berlin reports that U.S. products in the market that have good sales potential include: Nuts: almonds, walnuts, pistachios, hazelnuts; Fish and Seafood: salmon, surimi, roe and urchin, misc. fish products; Dried and Processed Fruits: raisins,

 Food Service Sector

-total value of German food service sales in 2019
+total value of German food service sales in 2020

-in sales in the HRI sector in 2019 came directly from restaurants
+in sales in the HRI sector in 2020 came directly from restaurants

-The German food service sector is large and highly fragmented but can be divided into the commercial and institutional food service markets.
+FAS Berlin reports that the German food service sector is large and highly fragmented but can be divided into the commercial and institutional food service markets.
 The German commercial food service market includes hotels, restaurants, fast food

 Best Product Prospects:

-Post reports that U.S. food products with good potential for increased sales in this sector include tree nuts, hops, sweet potatoes, pulses, fish and seafood and whisky.
+FAS Berlin reports that U.S. food products with good potential for increased sales in this sector include tree nuts, hops, sweet potatoes, pulses, fish and seafood and whisky.

-value of processed food and drink produced in Germany in 2019
+value of processed food and drink produced in Germany in 2021

 food processing companies in Germany